 The SEVIS fee is separate from the J-1 Scholar fee and the Visa Application Fee.
 You are required to pay both the SEVIS and Visa Application Fees by the U.S. government.

-Apply for your J-1 visa from a U.S. Embassy or Consulate either in your home country or another location.
-If applying outside your home country, check the embassy or consulate's webpage for any restrictions.
+Apply for your J-1 visa from a U.S. Embassy or Consulate—this should ideally be either in your home country or country of permanent residence.
+If applying outside your home country, confirm with the embassy directly to ensure they can accept your visa application.

 Follow your local U.S. Embassy or Consulate’s specific instructions for scheduling an appointment and applying for a J-1 visa.